AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - For Latency sensitive use cases like web serving environments
     - Max I/O
         - Highly parallelized applications and workloads, such as big data analysis, media processing, and genomic analysis, can benefit from this mode.
+- Throughput modes
+    - Bursting
+        - high throughput for load spikes
+        - AWS recommends it by default
+        - however, for large amounts of data migration, switch to provisioned
+    - Provisioned
+        - for requirements > bursting
+        - can increase or decrease based on load
+        - change b/w modes require 24 hours at least
 - Storage Tiers
     - Standard
     - EFS-IA